-The decrease was mainly attributable to the collection of receivables from customers of the wire manufacturing subsidiary.
+The decrease was mainly attributable to the decline in revenues from sale of good and services of the wire manufacturing subsidiary and resort, respectively.

 Inventories

 The increase was due to higher level of finished goods and raw materials inventories of the wire manufacturing subsidiary and higher spare parts and supplies of the aviation subsidiary.